 What was your most memorable experience while at the University of Lethbridge?

-During my Education degree, my most memorable experiences include my practicums as well as the PSIII symposium.
-The best part about the University of Lethbridge Education Faculty is that it provides us with so much in-classroom experience throughout the three professional semesters.
+During my education degree, my most memorable experiences include my practicums as well as the PSIII symposium.
+The best part about the University of Lethbridge education faculty is that it provides us with so much in-classroom experience throughout the three professional semesters.
 Each practicum is spent in a different school with a different grade(s), and I learned so much while out in the field.
 The memories that I made with my students and school staff will stay with me for the rest of my life.
-I am filled with gratitude for each of the schools and teachers that welcomed me into their classroom and for the university consultants who helped me develop my teaching practice.
+I am filled with gratitude for each of the schools and teachers that welcomed me into their classrooms and for the university consultants who helped me develop my teaching practice.
 The PSIII symposium is another memorable experience as it is a day for celebration and allowed me to present my Professional Inquiry Project to my peers and professors.
 I will hold all the memories I made while at the University of Lethbridge close to my heart, as this is a place that helped me become the person I am today.

 What is the most important lesson you learned during your time in the Faculty of Education?

 As a student teacher, the most important lesson I learned was to be flexible and adaptable.
 It quickly became clear how a classroom environment and the school itself have so many moving parts.
 As a classroom teacher, I learned how to be open and ready for whatever the day may bring.
 Learning how to be flexible and adaptable helped me be a better teacher for students, as I was able to better transition to unpredicted circumstances.
 You do not always know what will happen, and you have to be ready for it.
 Having your lesson ready to go and being well-prepared allows you to be flexible and adaptable in the moments that you need to be.

 Is there someone specific who had an important influence on your education experience?